Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 - Who is a victim of domestic violence, sexual assault, or stalking for taking time off from work to obtain or attempt to obtain any relief, including, but not limited to, a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the victim or his or her child.

 - Because of the employee's status as a victim of domestic violence, sexual assault, or stalking, if the victim provides notice to the employer of the status or the employer has actual knowledge of the status.

-LAB §230 also requires employers to provide reasonable accommodations for a victim of domestic violence, sexual assault, or stalking who requests an accommodation for the safety of the victim while at work.
+LAB §230 also requires employers to provide reasonable accommodations for victims of domestic violence, sexual assault, or stalking who request safety related accommodations while at work.

 Additionally, LAB §230.1 prohibits employers with 25 or more employees from discharging, or in any manner discriminating or retaliating against an employee who is a victim of domestic violence, sexual assault, or stalking for taking time off from work for purposes which include:

 - Seeking medical attention for injuries caused by domestic violence, sexual assault or stalking.

 - Obtaining services from a domestic violence shelter, program, or rape crisis center as a result of domestic violence, sexual assault or stalking.